Contents

 Hathor is, like you, a Mjolnir Mk IV Battleroid on the Marathon.
 Eternal all but explicitly states that you had a romantic relationship with her at some point during this time.
 However, she is killed when the Pfhor nuke the Tau Ceti IV colony.
 After repeatedly attempting to create a timeline in which she survives, she finds that every single timeline in which she does not perform some sort of heroic sacrifice to save the eight other Mjolnir Mk IV cyborgs on the colony results in her and them all being killed in the Pfhor’s nuclear attack, so she settles on a timeline in which she is the sole victim of the Pfhor’s nuclear attack and dies over and over in self-imposed hell for the greater good.

 Humanity then wakes her up in 2896.
 This is probably inadvertent.
 They need a Cybernetic Junction.
 Hers is the only one they can find.
-As this is Jjaro technology that humanity only poorly understands, they probably don’t even understand that messing around with the Junction will awaken whoever’s linked to it, even if they’re dead.
+As this is Jjaro technology that humanity only poorly understands, they probably have no idea that messing around with a Junction awakens whoever’s linked to it, even if they’re dead.

 But since her body is not intact, she is now a disembodied intelligence with the same desires as an embodied human.
 Which include, y’know, physical desires that she can no longer satiate.
 Humanity doesn’t think to get her a body – in fact, it appears no one even thinks to ask her, ‘How are you coping with the trauma of dying over and over in humanity’s service, then being awakened after everyone you ever knew or loved is dead?
 Can we do anything to help you?’
 Consequentially, she gradually loses her shit and begins to plot revenge.